-Email has the potential to have the highest ROI across marketing channels (4x the ROI of social media or direct mail).
+Email marketing offers the highest potential ROI across marketing channels (4x the ROI of social media or direct mail).
 That is, it can have a high ROI if you can reach a significant audience.
 And with email marketing for nonprofits, sometimes it can feel like you can make the horse drink, but you can’t bring it to the water: You have solid content and you’ve mastered email open rates, but you aren’t reaching a wider audience.
 So how do you grow your email list?
 Read for 13 simple ways to add more subscribers, all tried and true.

 1. Optimize your opt-in